JalalKhal/project_data_science_wash/README.md

-repository for the Data Science at Scale specialization offered by Coursera and the University of Washington.
+Repository for the Data Science at Scale specialization offered by Coursera and the University of Washington.

 Prepared by Khaldi Jalal: